devcode1981/File-Provider-Storage/README.md

 - `bundle exec rspec spec/controllers/commit_controller_spec.rb` for a rspec test
 - `bundle exec spinach features/project/issues/milestones.feature` for a spinach test

+To run several tests inside one directory:

+- `bundle exec rspec spec/requests/api/` for the rspec tests if you want to test API only
+- `bundle exec spinach features/profile/` for the spinach tests if you want to test only profile pages

 ### Simulating Broken Storage Devices